courier6666/Poker-Hand-Guesser/README.md

 # Poker hand guesser
-Small program written in C# on .NET Core 3.1 for memorizing poker hand combinations.
+Small program written in C# on .NET Core 3.1 for practicing knowledge of poker hand combinations.
 ## Project structure
 Project consists of two main parts: PokerLibrary and an interface module.
 ### PokerLibrary